-Faithful readers will recall a reader tip earlier this week, in which Julie shared her simple homemade carpet shampoo of hydrogen peroxide, hot water, and a tiny bit of liquid laundry soap.
+Faithful readers will recall a reader tip from a past post, in which Julie shared her simple homemade carpet shampoo of hydrogen peroxide, hot water, and a tiny bit of liquid laundry soap.

 That tip set off a semi-avalanche of responses requesting specific details, and many of which cautioned, wisely, that hydrogen peroxide can have a bleaching effect on some types of fabrics and carpets that are not colorfast.

 Mix HOT water, and a few drops of Blue Dawn, or Dr. Bronner’s Pure Castile Soap.
 Add enough hydrogen peroxide to make the overall solution from about 1/2% to about 2% hydrogen peroxide*.
 Fill carpet cleaner reservoir.

 In theory, hydrogen peroxide could alter the color in the carpet, depending on the kind of dye.
 However, this is unlikely using 3% peroxide.
 I have poured 3% hydrogen peroxide directly onto the carpet in my home and have not had any problems.

 For the best result make sure you are using fresh hydrogen peroxide (no older than 6 months) that has been stored in a dark place.
 Hydrogen degrades quickly when exposed to light.